 An upgrade process from an existing platform to a new platform requires careful planning but by following a few best practices your site will be deployed and fully operational in no time.
 While not a comprehensive migration plan, some basic elements of migrating your online store to a new platform include these six areas:

 - Development/Data Migration

 During definition/discovery, the customer and/or solution integrator will gather all of the requirements for launching a new site.
 Specifically they will go through a discovery phase where an extensive review of current business processes will be considerations for future goals.
-Typically, the main focus will be around catalog structure, scope of data migration and order fulfillment.
+Typically, the main focus will be around catalog structure, scope of data migration and order fulfilment.

 During discovery, define and capture the features you desire as well as the additional capabilities that you foresee needing beyond initial deployment.
 Planning for the future at the time of migration will save time and money in the future.
 The resulting system design specification serves as the road-map and blueprint for developers on the project and ensures a strategic, efficient and comprehensive plan that addresses business goals and customer needs.

 Magento is completely flexible and customized so that your store reflects your brand and the needs of your customers.
 Your store can be as unique as your business.
 Browsing the wide variety of Magento Enterprise sites demonstrates the level of customization possible for your store.